neuefische/web-exercises/sessions/css-animations/toast-animations/README.md

 ### Option 2 - Change Transitions to keyframes:

-Change the way to animate the toast and use keyframes.
+Change the way to animate the toast and use keyframes instead.

 > Is much more versatile to customize, but holds far more pitfalls.